cybershrapnel/mequavis/README.md

 ---

-# MEQUAVIS — Newcomer Preamble / Quickstart (drop-in, current-state accurate)
+# MEQUAVIS — Newcomer Preamble / Quickstart

 This preamble is for someone opening MEQUAVIS for the first time.
 It tells them what’s real **in the app right now**, what to do first, and how the canon relates to what they’re seeing.